international-labour-organization/ilo_base_theme/README.md

 ## Development

-This contains all the necessary code and tools for an effective development process, meaning:
+The project contains all the necessary code and tools for an effective development process, meaning:

 - All PHP development dependencies (Drupal core included) are required in [composer.json](composer.json)
 - All Node.js development dependencies are required in [package.json](package.json)